peterkuma/masters-thesis/chapters/06_shortwave-intermittence.md

 [^3]: Without copying a significat amount of code.

-2. **Storage requirements.** Solar intermittence requires us to store fields of downward and upward optical thickness at two extreme values of the zenith angle.
+2. **Storage requirements.** Shortwave intermittency requires us to store fields of downward and upward optical thickness at two extreme values of the zenith angle.
 This results in four 3D global fields of optical thickness and a number of 2D global fields of zenith angles